-Distribution: East of the Casades crest in Washington; Washington to Oregon and northern California, east to Idaho and Montana.
+Distribution: Occurring east of the Cascades crest in Washington; Washington to Oregon and northern California, east to Idaho and Montana.

 Habitat: Grassy hillsides and open coniferous forests, middle to high elvations in the mountains.